diogoeichert/core2d-skel/README.md

 Open VS Code and accept the plugin suggestion that will install the Live Preview plugin to make it easier to test your app locally.
 Right-click the `index.html` file and select "Show Preview" to view the app.

 ### Building
+The app can be built as an Electron app (for desktop operating systems) or as a ZIP file, so that it can be deployed as a mobile or web application.

 #### As Electron app
 ```shell
 npm run build # all supported platforms